-Term and method of appointment: The term of office is three years and can be renewed.
+Term and method of appointment: The office term is three years and can be renewed.

 Meetings and conduct of business: Approximately one virtual meeting is held in the spring of each year.
 In addition to the meeting, participation in email correspondences is required.